videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capturer.md

 ### `captureImage()`

-- By using `captureImage()` function of `useParticipant` hook, you can capture image of a local participant from their video stream.
+- By using the `captureImage()` function of the `useParticipant` hook, you can capture image of a local participant from their video stream.
-- You can specify the desired height and width in the `captureImage()` function, but these are optional.
+- You have the option to specify the desired height and width in the `captureImage()` function; however, these parameters are optional.
 If not provided, the VideoSDK will automatically use the dimensions of the local participant's webcamStream.
 - The `captureImage()` function returns the image in the form of a `base64` string.

 ```js